chengkehan/SolarHaloStudio/_posts/2022-02-21-GiveUpShaderGraph.md

 tag:        DEV
 ---

 I used to write shader code directly in text editor.
 It's a powerful way because of everything is under the control.
-Lighting, animation, FX effect etc., I can access all data of these things and modify them.
+Lighting, animation, FX effect etc., I can access all data of these things and modify them.<!--more-->

 ShaderGraph is a good tool that I can make shader without any code.
 There are many utilized nodes, with these nodes I can get a good effect more quickly and more easier.
 Another good thing is I don't need to care about many details but more attentions on game develop.
 And Even if I update the version of engine and rendering pipeline, there are not many changes.